aragon/aragonOS/docs/aragonOS.md

 # aragonOS 3.0 alpha, developer documentation

-*Documentation for [aragonOS](https://github.com/aragon/aragonOS) 3.0.0 reference implementation.
+*Documentation for [aragonOS](https://github.com/aragon/aragonOS) 3.0 reference implementation.
-Updated Jan.
-25th, 2018.*
+Updated Feb.
+15th, 2018. (aragonOS v3.0.2 release)*

-This document provides a technical overview about the architecture.
+This document provides a technical overview about the architecture and can be used as a specification and developer guide.
 For a less technically-oriented introduction to aragonOS 3.0, you can check the [alpha release blog post]().

+## 0. Motivation

+aragonOS was born in our path to developing modular and upgradeable smart contracts to power decentralized organizations.

+As the project was maturing and we started abstracting more and more, we ended up with a pretty generic framework that can be used by any protocol or decentralized application that needs upgradeability.

+**Upgradeability** is really important when developing high-stakes systems in platforms that are still evolving fast.
+Done well, it can allow for bug fixes and improvements with very little disruption and not causing problems at the protocol level.
+As a history lesson, if *The DAO* had had an effective upgradeability mechanism, no hard fork would have been required to fix the problem. which caused the community months of unproductive discussions, delays in the roadmap and billions lost in the market capitalization of the protocol due to loss of network effect because of the fork.

+But upgradeability is a double edged sword.
+It doesn't matter how secure or trustless a smart contract is, if it can be upgraded, the contract will effectively be whatever who/what can upgrade the contract decides.
+The guarantees of an upgradeable smart contract are only as strong as the **governance mechanism** that can upgrade it, making governance the most important aspect of upgradeability.

+In a similar way, you cannot have effective governance without a way for upgrading itself to a superior form of governance.
+Therefore we feel very strongly that **upgradeability** and **governance**, in the context of smart contract, are actually **two sides of the same coin**.

+At Aragon we are doing a lot of research in decentralized governance and the results of our research will be made aragonOS compatible, meaning that by using aragonOS, any protocol can take advantage of our extensive research on governance for upgradeability or any other aspect of the protocol or application.

 ## 1. General architecture, Kernel and apps